gabriel-sg/multiroom-audio/README.md

   - [Mopidy-SomaFM](https://github.com/AlexandrePTJ/mopidy-somafm)
   - [Mopidy-RadioNet](https://github.com/plintx/mopidy-radionet)

 By default, all this extensions are installed but only the Mopidy-mpd and Mopidy-SomaFM are enable (see *mopidy.example.conf* file).
-Iris work perfectly with the spotify extension but it require premium account.
+Iris works perfectly with the spotify extension but it requires premium account.

 ## Requirements
 - amd64 or armhf computer with docker and docker-compose installed.